 Cash flow from investing activities was negative EUR 8.9m in 2015.
-EUR 7.7m (net of cash acquired) were paid for the acquisition of Europa SC via a stock transaction and EUR 2.2m were invested in previously acquired assets including EUR 1.6m into development of the second stage of Domus Pro.
+EUR 7.7m (net of cash acquired) were paid for the acquisition of Europa SC via a stock transaction.
+EUR 1.6m was invested into development of the 2nd of Domus Pro and EUR 0.6m into maintenance of existing properties.
 This expenditure was partly offset by EUR 1.0m proceeds from the disposal of Babycenter (a standalone building of 674 sqm acquired together with Lincona office complex).

 Financing activities contributed positive EUR 2.9m cash flow in 2015.
 EUR 4.8m of new debt financing was raised from banks offset by EUR 2.7m of loans repaid.
 EUR 3.2m of new equity capital was attracted from investors mainly for the purpose of financing the acquisition of Europa SC.
-Out of declared dividends of EUR 1.8m for 2015, EUR 1.3m was distributed to unitholders while the remaining part was elected by unitholders to be reinvested (for more on dividends please see section 6.16 "Dividends and Dividend Policy").
+Out of declared dividends of EUR 1.8m for 2015, EUR 1.3m was distributed to unitholders while the remaining part was elected by unitholders to be reinvested.